STANDING AT THE CROSS ROADS: LITTLE ENGLAND or the UNITED KINGDOM IN EUROPE

 The 2015 General Election is the Cross Roads.
 One extreme outcome could well be the exit from the EU of the UK followed by a SNP Scottish Government unilaterally declaring independence to remain in the EU and doing so with the European Commission’s support.
 How then would Northern Ireland and Wales stand?
 Less dramatic outcomes are, arguably, more possible but it is clear that the political situation will be more fraught than ever with issues such as immigration, Europe and Scottish independence capturing centre stage at a possible cost to the economic challenges that we will still face and those of our collective security.
 Whichever way one looks at it, the decision fast becomes Little England vs The United Kingdom.

 The notion of ‘Little England‘ (and of a ‘Little Englander’) derives from the late 1900s when it indicated, among other things, opposition to the Second Boer War (1899-1902) and to Free Trade and internationalism.
 The term later came to mark out those who were against the British Empire and for an ‘England’ extending no further than the borders of the UK.

-The three main political parties (as was) need to urgently address the question of Little England vs The United Kingdom but I am concerned that they do not really understand the challenge that faces them before the 2015 General Election.
-However, to my mind there are three ways forward that might help in the medium term.
-This is my Agenda.
-There is a role here for the European Commission.
-None of the ways forward briefly described here will be easy.
+The three main political parties (as were) urgently need to address this question of Little England vs The United Kingdom but I am concerned that they do not really understand the challenge that faces them before the 2015 General Election.